invisispider/Stein-Unlimited/src/content/time_content.md

 ### Think about it...
-Some people sometimes clearly want to work 60%, some want to work 80%, and mostly people are disgruntled <em>sometimes</em> with 70%.
+Some people sometimes clearly want to work 60%, some want to work 80%, and mostly people are disgruntled *sometimes* with 70%.
 We often say "people aren't meant to live like this," and we listened.
 Instead of default full-time or you're worthless, you work "unLimited Time," giving 10% more or less than average each Cycle as your ambitions, life, health, and energy dictate.

-Thus, you or your employer can now plan each Cycle to work slightly more or less than standard full time, or match it by switching each week. <b>Ya rly.</b> Employers often have too much or too little work and resort to overtime or slashing hours, so there you go.
+Thus, you or your employer can now plan each Cycle to work slightly more or less than standard full time, or match it by switching each week. **Ya rly.** Employers often have too much or too little work and resort to overtime or slashing hours, so there you go.
 Get rid of silly loopholes used to subvert the miserable fake prison of the 7 day full-time work schedule, and